Watch now: A Target store with two levels and swarms of college students opens on State Street

 "State Street has always been a combination of local, national and regional chains," Kenney said.
 "What we want to do is keep that balance where we're really heavy with local and we can supplement it with places like Target."

-About 80% of the businesses on State Street are locally owned, according to Kenney, with the remainder consisting of national chains like Warby Parker, an eye ware store; It's Sugar, a candy store; and restaurants like Chipotle, Taco Bell, Starbucks and the newest entry, Raising Cane's Chicken Fingers.
+About 80% of the businesses on State Street are locally owned, according to Kenney, with the remainder consisting of national chains like Warby Parker, an eyewear store; It's Sugar, a candy store; and restaurants like Chipotle, Taco Bell, Starbucks and the newest entry, Raising Cane's Chicken Fingers.

 Several retailers have left the street over the past two years due to decreased sales from COVID-19 and protests in 2020.
 Community Pharmacy and a Room of One's Own Bookstore moved to the city's East Side this year after its landlord said it would redevelop the block on which the two longtime businesses were housed.

 However, spots are beginning to slowly fill along the street.
 In the 300 block, the clothing store Jazzman has expanded into two additional storefronts taking over the former spaces of Karen & Co. and Sassafras.
-Supra Sneakers, which buys and sells used sneakers and clothing, has opened at 224 State Street while Singlestitch, a recycled vintage clothing store, has opened at 214 State Street.
-Madison based EatStreet, a food delivery service, has plans to open a storefront at 420 and 422 State Street while 11 small retailers have opened popup shops at 440 and 444 State Street as a way to introduce shoppers to their products and to get experience operating brick and mortar locations.
+Supra Sneakers, which buys and sells used sneakers and clothing, has opened at 224 State St. while Singlestitch, a recycled vintage clothing store, has opened at 214 State St. Madison based EatStreet, a food delivery service, has plans to open a storefront at 420 and 422 State St. while 11 small retailers have opened pop-up shops at 440 and 444 State St. as a way to introduce shoppers to their products and to get experience operating brick and mortar locations.

 The first level is filled with health and beauty products, laundry detergent, cold beverages and eight self checkout stations and three staffed checkout counters.
 The lower level is accessed by either two elevators or a staircase in the center of the store and is filled with groceries, calculators, printer ink cartridges, wall hanging supplies, rice cookers, board games, soccer balls and household goods.